redsteadz/PuzzledChess/README.md

 <h4>From <code>source</code></h4>

-> Run CharsiChess using the command below:
+> Run PuzzledChess using the command below:
 >
 > ```console
 > $ ./Chess